isc-projects/kea/doc/sphinx/arm/admin.rst

       postgres=# show timezone;
       postgres=# SELECT * FROM pg_timezone_names WHERE name = current_setting('TIMEZONE');

-To configure the PostgreSQL timezone for your server, please reffer to the installed version documentation.
+To configure the PostgreSQL timezone for your server, please refer to the installed version documentation.

 Usually the setting is configured in the ``postgresql.conf`` with the varying